The Collector's Library

-In September 2003, Barnes & Noble Books of New York began to publish The Collector's Library series of some of the world's most notable literary works.
+In August 2003, CRW Publishing launched The Collector's Library series of some of the world's most notable literary works.
+Each volume is book size octodecimo, or 150 x 93 mm, printed in hardback, on high-quality paper, bound in real cloth, and contains a dust jacket.
+The series was republished by Barnes and Noble for the US market.
 By October 2005, fifty-nine volumes had been printed.
-Each unabridged volume is book size octodecimo, or 4 x 6-1/2 inches, printed in hardback, on high-quality paper, bound in real cloth, and contains a dust jacket.
 In 2015, The Collector's Library was acquired by Pan Macmillan.